cirquit/hfo-genetic-server/README.md

     * 2 defensive players vs base
     * 2 off vs 2 def and test vs base
       * plays vs random teams
-  * Think about a segmentation with positions and a MOVE action which is slightly biased
+  * think about a "shout" functionality where a player can call out a pass to them
   * think about representation of associations between agents
   * create repl-like-functions
     * calculate everything needed for gnuplot